landonb/home-fries/.fries/once/A_Linux_Setup_Guide_For_Devs.rst

 Install Linux.

-.. todo:: Document Linux install and options.
+.. todo: Document Linux install and options.

 Skip to the section `Configure Linux to Your Taste`_.